What's a minimal Pair?

 Have you ever been sent some pictures and told to work on minimal pairs and thought “????”
 "What is that?
 Where do I start?
 Why do we have to work on this?"

 Some children who have difficulty with speech sounds need to work on listening to the difference between sounds.
 This can help them to listen to the way they produce their sounds and self-correct.

 What is a minimal pair?

 A minimal pair refers to two words which sound the same but have one different sound.
 This could be at the beginning of words like cap/tap, sun/done, four/poor.
-At the ends of words the sound may be different I.e. win/wing, dog/dot, map/mat.
-This can be with vowels like men/man, bed/bad, knee/know.
+At the ends of words the sound may be different i.e. win/wing, dog/dot, map/mat.
+This could also be with vowels like men/man, bed/bad, knee/know.

 Where do we start?

 Your Speech and Language Therapist will have suggested which sounds to work on and in which word position (at the beginning, in the middle or at the ends of words).
-For example, a child who is producing a ‘t’ instead of a ‘c/k’ may work with these sounds at the beginning of words.
+For example, a child who is producing a ‘t’ instead of a ‘c/k’ and saying "tar" instead of "car" may work with the T and C/K sounds at the beginning of words.